 Lady Elliot Island is the start of the Great Barrier Reef.
 It is a 40 minute scenic flight from Hervey Bay and sits just off the tip of Fraser Island.

 Lady Elliot Island was formed over 3000 years ago and you can see the marine life on a guided reef walk and then later walk through the reef education centre.
 The 57 species of birds keep bird watchers impressed on their visits with more than 50,000 birds nesting in summer.
 Sea turtles including the endangered Loggerhead Turtle also nest on Lady Elliot .This occurs during the summer months from late afternoon through until early morning from November to January.
 Baby turtle hatchlings run to the ocean from January to April but usually at night.

 On the Island there are 19 dive sites with incredible visibility ranging from 15 to 40 metres.
 Manta Rays are seen amongst the island’s shipwreck in the waters of the island.
 A fully equipped dive centre on the island caters for all.
 There are resort dives for beginners to advanced dives for the experienced or you may like to take a dive course.

 Hervey Bay’s safe sheltered waters make it an aquatic paradise perfect for year round swimming, diving, sailing, water sports and fishing.
-Dotted along the Esplanade are shops, parklands, picnic areas, playgrounds, piers and a marina.
-Larger shopping centre along with a local cinema, bowling alley and go kart track.
-In summer there is the Wetside Water Park right on the Esplanade which is hours of fun for the family and there is no entry fee.
-There are water slides in town with a go kart track.
-The Aquarium and it’s wonderful staff keep the kids entertained for hours.
+Dotted along the Esplanade are shops, cafes, parklands, picnic areas, playgrounds, piers and a marina.
+In summer there is the Wetside Water Park right on the Esplanade which provides hours of fun for the family and there is no entry fee.
+Other sporting facilities include 2 golf courses, a golf driving range, waterslide and go kart track, an aquatic centre, ten pin bowling alley, 3 bowls clubs and various sporting fields.
+There are two movie theatres and Reefworld Aquarium and it’s wonderful staff will keep the kids entertained for hours.